-INCREASING IMPACT ON THE DECISION INFORM CONSULT INVOLVE COLLABORATE EMPOWER PUBLIC PARTICIPATION GOAL To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
+INFORM CONSULT INVOLVE COLLABORATE EMPOWER To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
 To obtain public feedback on analysis, alternatives and/or decisions.
 To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
 To partner with the public in each aspect of the decision including the development of alternatives and the identification of the preferred solution.
-To place final decision making in the hands of the public.
-PROMISE TO THE PUBLIC We will keep you informed.
+To place final decision making in the hands o the public.
+We will keep you informed.
 We will keep you informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.
 We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
 We will look to you for advice and innovation in formulating solutions and incorporate your advice and recommendations into the decisions to the maximum extent possible.
 We will implement what you decide.

-4.3 Engagement activities and COVID-19
+3.3 Engagement activities and COVID-19

-As the impacts of Coronavirus (COVID-19) continue to evolve, Inland Rail will continue to follow the advice from public health authorities to ensure the safety of both employees and the communities in which we live and work.
+As the impacts of Coronavirus (COVID-19) are regularly evolving, Inland Rail will continue to follow the advice from public health authorities to ensure the safety of both employees and the communities in which we live and work.

-Inland Rail will continue to actively engage with the N2NS community and stakeholders.
-Where formally directed by public health authorities, Inland Rail will replace face to face meetings with online substitutes tailored to stakeholder and community preferences.
+Regardless of any public health restrictions, Inland Rail will continue to actively engage with the N2NS community and stakeholders.
+Where formally directed by public health authorities, Inland Rail will replace face to face meetings with online substitutes tailored to stakeholder and community preferences and abilities.
 Engagement will also be complemented by communication via the Inland Rail website, social media, email and telephone.
 The Construction Contractor will also stipulate practices and measures to manage COVID-19 in their Community Engagement Plan.